great-northern-diver/loon/website/md/learn_linking.md

 </R>

-This won't end in an endless loop of evaluating state bindings because after the sequence `pa2pb - pb2pa - pa2pb` or the `pb2pa - pa2pb -
+This will not end in an endless loop of evaluating state bindings as after the sequence `pa2pb - pb2pa - pa2pb` or the `pb2pa - pa2pb -
 pb2pa` the system will be in equilibrium with respect to these functions.
 Remember that state bindings do not get evaluated if a `configure` call does not effectively change the state.
 If, however,